-In this article we want to share the information you need to can make the best informed decision for the next time you’re planning a home painting project.
+In this article we want to share with you the correct information you need to know so that you can make the best informed decision for the next time you’re planning a home painting project.

-Learn why using the right primer paint is an important first step to professional looking results.
-You will also learn when you absolutely should use primers and when you don’t necessarily have to.
+We will share the reasons why using a primer paint is an important first step to professional looking results.
+You will also learn when it is absoloutely necessary to use paint primers and when it’s ok to skip it.

 All good painting contractors will use a primer before painting the minimum two coats of the finish paint.
 They know the importance of using the paint primers to help provide full coverage, hide imperfections, and that it helps the finishing paint colour bond better to the surface.